 Result with different lighting condition (Day, Night with and without lamp)

-A comparison of electronic value results at the sensor under different lighting conditions (day, night with and without lamp) is shown in the table below.
-The measurement area of interest (head of the person) is identically defined on the electronic map.
+A comparison of electronic map results at the sensor under different lighting conditions (day, night with and without lamp) is shown below.

 Light Sources |